 Stuart, FL 34996

-For more information please refer to our website: Land Clearing Procedures and Fees
+For more information please view: Land Clearing Procedures and Fees

 No, regardless whether the property is vacant or developed, if it is simply overgrown with grass and weeds, it can be cut at any time.
 A permit is not needed for a property owner or care taker of a property to conduct general maintenance or to cut grass.